 We give lectures, speak to school kids, exchange emails with students, disseminate information through our website, social media, databases and via documentaries and publications, and by being available to the media.

 The short film below is an example of a collaboration between ElephantVoices and Howard Hughes Medical Institute, in which Joyce talks about tusklessness among elephants in general and some of our related findings in Gorongosa National Park, Mozambique.
-This film is part of HHMI's Elephant Portal - and ElephantVoices efforts within educational outreach.
+The film is part of HHMI's Elephant resources - and ElephantVoices efforts within educational outreach.